 There is no one standard approach; each visit will vary based on the doula, the mother, the baby, and the day.
 A postpartum doula’s job is to help you adapt to parenthood, and what that entails varies greatly depending on your recovery.

-Christine Kealy, the director of In a Family Way, a postpartum doula service in New York, describes the scope of her work when she was an active doula:
+Christine Kealy, the director of In a Family Way, a postpartum doula service in New York, describes the scope of her work as a doula:

 “If the mother was breastfeeding, I would check her positioning and urge her to put the baby to the breast every two to three hours to stimulate the milk to come in.
 I would comfort her by letting her know she would be able to go longer in between feedings once the baby regained its birth weight.
 I would show her how to do a nice tight swaddle, so the baby wouldn’t wake up by flailing its little hands on its face."